Scenic hike around Butler Reservoir that includes a waterfall, dam, and ruins.

 Hike Directions:

-Overview – BLUE – WHITE – RED – GREEN – ORANGE – BLUE
+Overview: BLUE – WHITE – RED – GREEN – ORANGE – BLUE

 0.0 – Walk through the gate in the deer fence and start following BLUE.
 It’s the only trail from the lot.
+Along the route there are dark BLUE markers in addition to the light blue – it’s the same trail.

 0.9 – Go through the gate in the deer fence and turn RIGHT, now following RED.
 [WHITE ends.
-RED also goes to the LEFT]
+RED also goes to the LEFT].

 // Shorter Option, 2.2 miles: Turn LEFT on RED instead, to not go around the entire reservoir.
 Follow RED to the overlook near the dam.
 Retrace the route, or choose another trail back. //